iam-msr/fyle-internship-challenge-23/README.md

 ## Error Handling

-- Error messages are logged to the console for different scenarios:
+- Error messages are logged to the console as well as displayed on screen for different scenarios:
-  - When the API returns a 403 status code (API rate limit exceeded), an error message is logged: "API rate limit exceeded.
+  - When the API returns a 403 status code (API rate limit exceeded), an error message is logged and displayed: "API rate limit exceeded.
 Please try after some time."
+  - When the API returns a 404 status code (user not found), an error message is logged and displayed: "User not found.
+Please enter a valid username."
-  - For other error statuses, a generic error message is logged: "Error loading [data].
+  - For other error statuses, a generic error message is logged and displayed: "Error loading [data].
 Please try again."

 ## Caching